 Generally speaking, landscapers are busy and having a fairly good year.

-“Although this is a horrible, challenging time for many, there is certainly a recognition of the importance of the work we do and our members and business partners do,” Kiser said.
+“Although this is a horrible, challenging time for many, there is certainly a recognition of the importance of the work we do and our members and business partners do,” Kiser says.

 Despite the need to cancel this year’s show, the industry continues to thrive.

-“All these people stuck at home are out buying chainsaws and walk-behinds,” Kiser said
+“All these people stuck at home are out buying chainsaws, and walk-behinds,” Kiser says.

 He acknowledged that sales are softer for the larger commercial zero-turn units.

-Overall, Kiser said the manufacturers within the industry are making products and it’s moving off the shelves.
+Overall, Kiser says the manufacturers within the industry are making products and it’s moving off the shelves.

-“We’re having a pretty good year,” he said, noting that there are many opportunities to learn how to improve areas to continue to thrive.
+“We’re having a pretty good year,” he says, noting that there are many opportunities to learn how to improve areas to continue to thrive.